log-2/log-2.github.io/README.md

-# Learning on Graphs and Geomtry @ Oxford
+# Learning on Graphs and Geometry @ Oxford